MicrosoftDocs/sql-docs/docs/analytics-platform-system/architecture/hardware-configurations.md

 ![HPE first rack configurations for HPE](media/first-rack-configurations-hpe.png "HPE first rack configurations")

-## <a name="section2"></a>PDWMulti-rack configurations
+## <a name="section2"></a>Multi-rack configurations
-You add capacity to PDW by adding Data Scale Units, along with additional Rack & Network components as necessary to provide the proper power, networking, and rack infrastructure.
+To add capacity to PDW you can add Data Scale Units, along with additional Rack & Network components as necessary to provide the proper power, networking, and rack infrastructure.
 Each additional Rack & Network requires a passive host.

 Each hardware vendor specifies the number of Data Scale units you can add given the capacity of your appliance.
 We recommend adding enough Data Scale units to see at least a 20 percent uplift in performance.
 For example, adding one Data Scale unit to an appliance that already has 20 Data Scale units might result in a negligible performance gain.
 The net gain wouldn’t be worth the cost and effort.